aws-samples/nextcloud-server/README.md

 }
 ```

 An [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with attached [policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#inline-policies) is used for S3 external storage access.
-Using EC2 IAM role for external storage currently generates warnings in nextcloud.log.
-The IAM user can be located in CloudFormation **Resources** section where `Logical ID` is **iamUser**, and you may want to configure the associated policy `aws:SourceIp` value.
+Using EC2 IAM role for external storage currently generates errors in nextcloud.log. ([Issue #46400](https://github.com/nextcloud/server/issues/46400)) The IAM user can be located in CloudFormation **Resources** section where `Logical ID` is **iamUser**, and you may want to configure the associated policy `aws:SourceIp` value.

 To use its credentials to mount other S3 buckets in your AWS account as [external storage](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/external_storage/amazons3.html), modify associated IAM policy `Resource` key and add your desired S3 bucket names.
 The access key and secret can be retrieved by running `sudo grep secret /root/install-nextcloud.sh`.